 With CME (as part of CPD) becoming mandatory in more and more countries across the globe it is easy to see the draw of accredited e-learning and online CME activities.

 CME has the ability to raise standards in all countries and allow for important information sharing.
 E.g., doctors in India or Spain could take a CME course which was developed with input by a team from a prestigious American medical research institution in collaboration with the patients they treated.
 This creates highly relevant CME while simultaneously strengthening the connection between research and clinical practice.

-New digital technology provides ample opportunity for HCPs to access and engage with relevant CME based on their knowledge gaps and preferences.
-It shows a promising step towards establishing a well-connected community of content curator, providers, HCPS and patients that work together to meet a common goal of addressing critical healthcare challenges.
+New digital technology provides ample opportunity for health professionals to access and engage with relevant CME based on their knowledge gaps and preferences.
+It shows a promising step towards establishing a well-connected community of content curators, healthcare educators, HCPS and patients that work together to meet a common goal of addressing critical healthcare challenges.